 Reviewing Policy Violations

 You may want to know how persistent these users are at using a VPN to bypass your network filtering.
 You are likely to find most users will stop trying after your filtering blocks a VPN.
-However, a user may have a VPN trying to automatically connect or who may be working hard to find a VPN to bypass your network filtering.
+However, a user may have a VPN trying to connect automatically or may be working hard to find a VPN to bypass your network filtering.

 - Navigate to Cyber Safety > Blocked.